dmpop/note-jotter/README.md

 # Installation and usage

-To run Scratch that locally, run the `php -S localhost:8000` command and point your browser to _localhost:8000_
+To run Note jotter locally, run the `php -S localhost:8000` command and point your browser to _localhost:8000_

-To deploy Scratch that on a web server, move the *scratch-that* directory to the document root of the server.
-Point your browser to *127.0.0.1/scratch-that* (replace *127.0.0.1* with the actual IP address or domain name of your server).
+To deploy Note jotter on a web server, move the *note-jotter* directory to the document root of the server.
+Point your browser to *127.0.0.1/note-jotter* (replace *127.0.0.1* with the actual IP address or domain name of your server).